 In addition, the body should include an explanation of why a Non-Cited Violation is being issued in terms of the criteria in Section 2.3.2, “Non-Cited Violation (NCV),” of the NRC Enforcement Policy.
 The cover letter is the highest-level document and does not need to include all the items inspected nor the inspection procedures used.
 It will note the areas covered by the inspection.

+The cover letter may also include information on the closure of past inspection findings, if applicable.
 The cover letter must be consistent with the information conveyed in the inspection report and during the exit meeting.
 The cover letter will not contain recommendations or guidance such as “The vendor should…”

 Closing.
 The final paragraph varies depending on whether enforcement action is involved.
 [Appendices A–D refer to sample letters in the NRC’s Agencywide Documents Access and Management System (ADAMS).]
 The signature of the appropriate NRC official is followed by the docket and EPID number(s), enclosures, and distribution list.

 Concurrence.
-The cover letter should include concurrence from all contributing inspectors, the NRR Enforcement Coordinator (required only for an inspection report with violation(s) and/or nonconformance(s)), and the responsible IQVB Branch Chief.
+The cover letter should include concurrence from all contributing inspectors, the NRR Enforcement Coordinator (required only for an inspection report with violation(s) and/or nonconformance(s)), the Office of Enforcement (if required), the Office of the General Counsel (if required), and the responsible IQVB Branch Chief.
 The signature of the appropriate NRC official is followed by the docket, EPID number(s), enclosures, and distribution list.

 05.02 Notice of Violation (NOV)